Honors Undergraduate Teaching Fellow Application

 • Represent the University Honors Program at various events throughout the year, including Day on the Quad, Preview Day, Major Fair, Scholars Day, and recruiting open houses.

 • Nominate an eligible professor for the annual Last Lecture, and encourage other honors students to submit nominations.

 • Act as an ambassador for the University Honors Program at all times.

 Applications consist of a letter of application, an unofficial transcript, and a confidential faculty recommendation.
-The letter of application should describe the applicant’s past and present achievements in the USU Honors Program, focusing specifically on awards, scholarships, or grants; teaching or tutoring experience; and research projects or publications; the letter should also clearly explain the student’s path toward graduation with Honors, including capstone and coursework plans.
-Applicants may be asked to participate in an interview as part of the selection process.
+The letter of application should describe the applicant’s past and present achievements in the USU Honors Program, focusing specifically on awards, scholarships, or grants; teaching or tutoring experience; and research projects or publications.
+The letter should also clearly explain the student’s path toward graduation with honors, including capstone and coursework plans.
+Applicants may be asked to interview as part of the selection process.